thymeleaf/thymeleaf-docs/docs/tutorials/3.0/extendingthymeleaf.md

 we want our processor to match (i.e. to be selected for execution) based on the **name of the tag**, not on the name of one of its attributes.

-This kind of tag processors have one advantage and also one disadvantage with respect to attribute tag processors:
+This kind of tag processor has one advantage and also one disadvantage with respect to attribute tag processors:

  * Advantage: elements can contain multiple attributes, and so your element processors can receive a richer and